 Below are links to individual pages for each of the books of the New Testament wherein commentaries will be found that focus on that one book (though sometimes authors will combine the smaller books).

 General introduction commentaries are just that; they focus a limited amount of space to each of the books in the New Testament.
-These are excellent because they focus on the most important aspects of the books that are generally agreed upon by most scholars as well as not overwhelming general audiences.
+These are excellent because they focus on the most important aspects of the books that are generally agreed upon by most scholars and are suitable for general audiences.